devika-be/IODumpChaitraChallenge/README.md

 Implement a function that takes two integers as input and returns their greatest common divisor (GCD).💻🚀

 ## Day24:
-Write a program that takes a list of integers as input and returns a new list that contains only one element that appears more than once in the original list.
+Write a program that takes a list of integers as input and returns a new list that contains only one element that appears more than once in the original list.💻🚀